You want results. We get that. But be careful not to fall into the trap. Don’t fall for the quick fix or the next diet fad. Why?

 What behaviors can you fine tune to better your chances at staying on track with making better food choices?
 For example: make time to meal prep, get enough sleep, meditate, etc.

 Create a sustainable plan that you and the entire family can embrace.
 After all, YOU are the one setting an example for your children.
 What habits do you want them to develop as they grow up?

 And remember to be patient with the process.
 You’re creating new habits: for life (not just for spring break).

 Ready to Nix the Quick Fix and RESET Your Habits?

-- In week four, we talk about movement.
+- In week four, consider bumping up your movement.
 CrossFit, running, biking, weightlifting.
 Whatever you love to do…do that!
 And then some.

-Huge changes can be made in a small amount of time.
+Remember, small habit changes really add up and can result in huge changes – even in a small amount of time.